Elephant Random Walks and their connection to P\'olya-type urns: Extensions

 \subsection{ERW with reinforced memory}

 In a different direction, one might want to model an ERW which has a reinforced memory, for example in the sense that the more often a particular time from the past is remembered, the more likely it is to remember this time again.
 From the point of view of neural networks, this is certainly a reasonable and desirable assumption on the model.
-More concretely, one might want to study a random walk with memory where the remembered time $n'$ at the $n$th step is not chosen uniformly at random among the previous times ${1,\ldots,n-1}$, but rather proportional to a weight distribution, with a weight that takes into account the number of previous choices of $n'$.
+More concretely, one might want to study a random walk with memory where the remembered time $n'$ at the $n$th step is not chosen uniformly at random among the previous times ${1,\ldots,n-1}$, but rather proportionally to a weight distribution, with a weight that takes into account the number of previous choices of $n'$.
 In this regard, it is interesting to point at the connection observed in~\cite{Kue} between the ERW model and so-called random (uniform) recursive trees, which can naturally be used to model the memory of the walker.
-The memory tree of an ERW with a reinforced memory would correspond to a so-called preferential attachment tree, see, e.g.,~\cite{DoMeSa}.
+The memory tree of an ERW with a reinforced memory would correspond to a so-called preferential attachment tree; see, e.g.,~\cite{DoMeSa}.
 In terms of a two-color urn, one might want to consider a ``reinforced'' mean replacement matrix, for example

 where $a\in\N_0$ is an additional parameter measuring the strength of the reinforcement.
 Here, when a ball is drawn, one puts it back to the urn with $a$ additional balls of the same color.
-In addition, one tosses a coin with probability $p$ for head and probability $1-p$ for tail.
-If head shows up, one adds another ball of the same color, whereas in case of tail, one puts a ball of the opposite color into the urn.
+In addition, one tosses a coin with probability $p$ for heads and probability $1-p$ for tails.
+If a head shows up, one adds another ball of the same color, whereas in case of tails, one puts a ball of the opposite color into the urn.
 Note that the case $a=0$ corresponds to the uniform ERW model discussed above.